 More are making their way through testing and reaching patients.
 The Food and Drug Administration has approved nearly two dozen RNA therapies as well as a dozen gene therapies for inherited diseases.
 Among that latter group is the world’s first CRISPR medicine, Casgevy.

 Alongside that research productivity have come setbacks, however.
-Cancer cases in studies of sickle cell and hemophilia gene therapies renewed safety concerns, as have patient deaths in a neuromuscular disease trial.
-Most recently, the deaths of two patients treated with a Duchenne muscular dystrophy treatment sparked a standoff between the FDA and the treatment’s developer, Sarepta Therapeutics.
+Cancer cases in studies of sickle cell and hemophilia gene therapies renewed safety concerns, as have patient deaths in a neuromuscular disease trial and a heart disease study.
+The deaths of two patients treated with a Duchenne muscular dystrophy treatment sparked a standoff last year between the FDA and the treatment’s developer, Sarepta Therapeutics.

 Gene therapy’s market potential is also being tested.
 Many carry seven-figure price tags, raising affordability concerns.
 Even when insurers cover treatment, only a few have seen strong adoption.